SandyThomson/Java-Training/answers/chapter3.md

   11) _What is an infinite loop?_

 A loop with no terminating condition, usually without a control variable or iterator either.
-It will run forever, or at least until someone adds ~~NullPointerException~~ break statement.
+It will run forever, or at least until someone adds a ~~NullPointerException~~ break statement.

   12) _When using *break* with a label, must the label be on a block that contains the *break*?_